 The agreement provided for an upfront payment of \$6.0 million from Celgene, which we received in 2011, milestone payments of up to \$53.0 million per target, low single-digit royalties on net sales of antibodies against each target, and reimbursement of specified research and development costs.
-From inception of the agreement through December 31, 2017, we have recognized \$10.0 million in total revenue from Celgene.
+From inception of the agreement through December 31, 2018, we have recognized \$10.0 million in total revenue from Celgene.

-(CC-90006) Milestone Event Amount Quarter Earned Completion of first in vivo toxicology studies using GLPs \$0.5M Q2'16 Phase 1 clinical trial initiation \$1.0M Q4'16
+Anti-PD-1 (CC-90006) Milestone Event Amount Quarter Recognized Completion of first in vivo toxicology studies using GLPs \$0.5M Q2'16 Phase 1 clinical trial initiation \$1.0M Q4'16

 Milestones were recognized as revenue in the period earned.
-There was no revenue recognized under this agreement during the years ended December 31, 2017 or 2015.
+There was no revenue recognized under this agreement during the years ended December 31, 2018 or 2017.